A modern proposal management software turns it into a simple, painless process of sending quality proposals in less time.

 Payments directly from your proposals.
 Connect various payment processors with your proposals and get paid through credit cards, Paypal and many other different ways.

 The first thing our product is going to be judged on is it’s design.
 We also know it’s the first thing your clients are going to judge you on, so we make it our number one focus.
 We start with the proposal viewer and editor and make sure you’re able to create world class looking documents with no design skill whatsoever.

-Better Proposals is priced for 3 levels of companies – freelancers, small businesses or agencies and lastly, high senders.
+Better Proposals is priced for 3 levels of companies – freelancers, small businesses or agencies and lastly, high senders and enterprise companies.
 We’ve designed our pricing to be the best value of anything out there.
 You get more with our plans than anyone else and that’s on purpose.
 Plans start at $19 per month for the most affordable plan, all the way to $129 per month for the enterprise customers.
 You can find out more on our pricing page.

-We’re not for large companies and corporates.
-We don’t do demos, have sales teams and jump through hoops to win business.
+We’re not for large companies and corporates and don’t do demos, have sales teams and jump through hoops to win business.
 We grow on the strength of our product.
 The businesses we sell to are freelancers, agencies, service businesses and companies that send a lot of quotes.

 Every proposal sent through Better Proposals is completely responsive and will work on any device.
 That means no matter where your client is, they can read and sign your proposal, then pay.
 You can log into Better Proposals on the go too and re-send any proposals or access them if you need to see what’s in it while you’re out and about.